-The Company's net loss decreased to \$1.1 million for the three months ended September 30, 2015 from \$1.5 million for the same period in 2014.
-This change resulted primarily from the issuance of stock options during 2014, offset by higher employee related costs and consulting and financial services costs during 2015.
+The Company's net loss decreased to \$1.1 million for the three months ended December 31, 2015 from \$4.4 million for the same period in 2014.
+The Company's net loss decreased to \$2.2 million for the six months ended December 31, 2015 from \$5.9 million for the same period in 2014.
+The net loss declines for both comparative periods resulted primarily from the issuance of stock options during 2014, partially offset by higher employee related costs, consulting and financial services costs, and the impact of foreign currency exchange during 2015.